dotmesh-io/dm-linuxkit/README.md

 5. wait for dotmesh-server to come up on :6969 (maybe it should listen on a UNIX socket!)
 6. talk to the dotmesh API
 7. init or pull a dot, based on config below.
+8. kills dotmesh, waits for it to shut down, kills etcd, waits for it to shut down, exits.

 ### service